Why Apoquel Chewable?

 Struggling with Giving Pills?

-Talk to your vet to see if Apoquel Chewable could be right for your dog.
+Ask your vet if Apoquel Chewable could be right for your dog.
 It's easy to give and comes in 3 strengths to suit your dog’s body weight.

 Petcare Rewards logo